Space-and-Satellite-Systems-UC-Davis/IntelliSat/Manuals/VSCode_instructions/vcpkg.md

 # vcpkg install
-This is a guide of the variaus ways to install vcpkg for maneging cmake and ninja version.
+This is a guide of the various ways to install vcpkg for managing cmake and ninja version.
 ## Windows:
 Winget
 ```